Australian

 in

-a virtual world: Self-taught digital artist Ashim Shakya
+a virtual world: Self-taught digital artist

-received a lot of attention on social media after the
+Ashim Shakya received a lot of attention on

-earthquake and blockade for his surrealistic digital
+for his surrealistic digital images, by

-images, by Sahina Shrestha (nt 07/07/2017)
+Sahina Shrestha (nt 07/07/2017)

 Incubating